Detailed Information on Lukla’s Flight

 The helicopter option will undoubtedly be more expensive than the regular flights.
 The group package will cost around USD 600 per person (a maximum of five pax), while the chartered option will cost anywhere between USD 2500 and 3000.

-If you decide to choose the helicopter option, please inform us before you arrive in Nepal so we can make the necessary arrangements with the helicopter company.
+If you choose the helicopter option, please inform us before you arrive in Nepal so we can make the necessary arrangements with the helicopter company.

 Flight Delays and Cancellations

-Flights to Lukla are prone to delays and cancellations due to a number of factors, including:
+Flights to Lukla are prone to delays and cancellations due to several factors, including:

-Season: If you’re flying to Lukla in the monsoon or winter season, flight delays and cancellations are likely to be higher than in other seasons.
-This is because these seasons invite thick rain clouds, dense fog, and strong winds.
+If you’re flying to Lukla in the monsoon or winter, flight delays and cancellations are likely higher than in other seasons.
+These seasons invite thick rain clouds, dense fog, and strong winds.

-Air Traffic Congestion: During peak trekking seasons, flights to Lukla are prone to delays and cancellations due to congestion at Tribhuvan International Airport in Kathmandu.
-To prevent this, commercial flights to and from Lukla operate from Manthali Airport in these seasons.
+During peak trekking seasons, flights to Lukla are prone to delays and cancellations due to congestion at Tribhuvan International Airport in Kathmandu.
+Commercial flights to and from Lukla operate from Manthali Airport in these seasons to prevent this.

 Delays and cancellations in Lukla are unavoidable.
-Therefore, it is advisable to add at least one buffer day to your itinerary to deal with the inconvenience.
+Therefore, adding at least one buffer day to your itinerary is advisable to deal with the inconvenience.

 Everest Base Camp and Cho La Pass Trek Permit